 6. Aids in Weight Loss

-Cauliflower is extremely low in calories (only 29 calories per cup), has virtually zero grams of fat, very low levels of carbs and sugar, and yet is high in volume and filling fiber.
-This makes it an excellent choice for those looking to lose weight, since you can consume large amounts of cauliflower and fill up, without over-consuming calories, fat, sugar, or carbs.
+Cauliflower is extremely low in calories (only 25 calories per cup), has virtually zero grams of fat, is a very low-carb food and sugar, and yet is high in volume and filling fiber.
+This makes it an excellent choice for those looking to lose weight, since you can consume large amounts of cauliflower and fill up without overconsuming calories, fat, sugar or carbs.

 7. Helps Balance Hormones

 Consuming a diet rich in whole foods and antioxidant-filled vegetables like cauliflower has been shown to help balance hormones partially by reducing unhealthy levels of estrogen.
-High estrogen foods can be harmful to health when they begin destroying the vulnerable hormonal balance that many people struggle to maintain.
+(11) High-estrogen foods can be harmful to health when they begin destroying the vulnerable hormonal balance that many people struggle to maintain.

-A poor diet and unhealthy lifestyle makes hormonal imbalances very common; processed foods like soy, meat, dairy, yeast, and refined can all lead to an unhealthy level of estrogen in the body.
-Too much estrogen in the blood stream is associated with health issues like hypothyroidism, autoimmune disease, chronic fatigue, and ovarian cancer.
+A poor diet and unhealthy lifestyle make hormonal imbalances very common; processed foods like soy, meat, dairy, yeast and refined can all lead to an unhealthy level of estrogen in the body.
+Too much estrogen in the bloodstream is associated with health issues like hypothyroidism, autoimmune disease, chronic fatigue and ovarian cancer.

 8. Preserves Eye Health

-The sulforaphane found in cauliflower has been shown to protect the vulnerable tissues of the retinal area from oxidative stress that can result in blindness, cataracts, macular degeneration, and more.
+The sulforaphane found in cauliflower has been shown to protect the vulnerable tissues of the retinal area from oxidative stress that can result in blindness, cataracts, macular degeneration and more.
+(12)

 The Best Ways to Cook Cauliflower